 It can be the same for you as well my friend.
 Yes, it’s scary to look at the numbers (especially if you haven’t done so before), but I assure it’ll help you get more clarity in your life in general and any intentions/goals you want to set.

-You can make this end of year money ritual as formal or informal as you like.
+You can make this money ritual as formal or informal as you like.
 I personally grab a special notebook, make a cup masala chai and sit at my dining table to knock this all out.
 Some people break it up into a few days here and there.
 It doesn’t matter, the important thing is to do it.

 Here are the steps I go through, including questions to ask and what to do with the information once it’s all out there.

 When I became debt-free, I shrugged it off.